webdevelopers-eu/javascript-dna/README.md

 ## Portable Modules

-If you are writting piece of code then make sure that you create configuration with globally unique ids so programmers using your code can integrate it without changes.
+If you write piece of code for global distribution then make sure you create configuration with globally (worldwide) unique ids so programmers using your code can integrate it without changes.

 Good idea is to prefix your super-identifiers with your domain name with dots replaced by dashes.